vulkomilev/oumi/docs/resources/datasets/pretraining_datasets.md

 ### Configuration

-To use a specific pretraining dataset in your Oumi configuration, you need to specify it in the {py:class}`~oumi.core.configs.TrainingConfig`.
-Here's an example of how to configure a pretraining dataset:
+To use a specific pre-training dataset in your Oumi configuration, you need to specify it in the {py:class}`~oumi.core.configs.TrainingConfig`.
+Here's an example of how to configure a pre-training dataset:

 ```yaml
 training: